bigscience-workshop/bigscience/train/tr8-104B-wide/chronicles.md

 I second @Iz Beltagy’s suggestion to use beta2=0.95.
 We have seen it stabilize very similar spiky loss in several cases.
 My feeling is that it might be ok even without a full restart.
 But restarting early would be helpful.
 Depending on how long it takes, I feel like 6K, 4K and 3K would be good candidates to restart in an increasing order of preference.

-So stopped the last experiment and started a new one - identical to Try 3, but:
+So stopped the last experiment and started a new one - identical to Experiment 3, but:

 - rolled back to iteration 3k - so earlier than 6210, as suggested that it might be too close to the blow up and we should try to make things better before that
 - `--adam-beta2 0.95` - it should make the training slower but more stable